mrempel/geohexviz/README.rst

 GeoHexViz
 =========

-| GeoVis is a package for the simple and repeatable visualization of
-hexagon-ally binned data sets.
+GeoHexViz is a package for the simple and repeatable visualization of hexagon-ally binned data sets.
-| The package's main feature is a PlotBuilder class which utilizes tools
-to hexagon-ally bin your dataset and then display it.
+The package's main feature is a PlotBuilder class which utilizes tools to hexagon-ally bin your dataset and then display it.

 Command Line / JSON Usage